sudslexpro/ip-address-pricing-fix/components/pages-ui/download-pdf/README.md

-# PDF Download Components
+# PDF Viewer Components

-This folder contains components for generating and downloading PDF quotes with the Lex Protector letterhead, including a comprehensive PDF viewer modal system.
+This folder contains components for viewing and displaying PDF-style documents with the Lex Protector letterhead, including a comprehensive PDF viewer modal system.

 ## Components